pub trait ProgressLog {

 Sets the display of memory information.

-Memory information include:
+Memory information includes:

 fn log_interval(&mut self, log_interval: Duration) -> &mut Self